mphschmitt/chktropy/README.md

 	- divide by zero
 	- overflow: the number is larger than the largest possible number of the data type
-	- undeflow: the number is smaller than the smallest possible number of the data type
+	- underflow: the number is smaller than the smallest possible number of the data type
 	- invalid: no result for an operation (inf - inf for exemple)

 For more informations, check `man 7 math_error`